samiulbasirfahim/manufacturer-website-client-side-FAHIMekermall/README.md

 -   In my portfolio section, you can see some of my basic information ,
 -   and in blogs section, you can see the answer and questions

+---

+-   if any user is logged in he can purchase items, but a admin cant purchase items,
+-   if any user is logged in he can payment in dashboard, byt a admin cant do it
+-   if any admin is logged in he can add items ,
+-   user cant access to admin page, and admin cant access to only user page,
+-   user